OpenUnison/openunison-k8s-idm-oidc/README.md

 Prior to deploying OpenUnison you will need:

 1. Kubernetes 1.10 or higher
-2. The Nginx Ingress Controler deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
+2. The Nginx Ingress Controller deployed (https://kubernetes.github.io/ingress-nginx/deploy/)
 3. A MySQL or MariaDB Database
 4. Information from your OpenID Connect Identity Provider per "Create Environments File" in the next section.
 When registering OpenUnison with your identity provider, use the hostname and `/auth/oidc` as the redirect.
 For instance if OpenUnison will be running on `k8sou.tremolo.lan.com` then the redirect_uri will be `https://k8sou.tremolo.lan/auth/oidc`
 5. An SMTP server for sending notifications
+6. Deploy the dashboard to your cluster

 ### Required Attributes for Your Identity Provider